Poster

 Wei Huang · Andi Han · Yongqiang Chen · Yuan Cao · Zhiqiang Xu · Taiji Suzuki

-Multimodal contrastive learning with language supervision has presented a paradigm shift in modern machine learning.
-By pre-training on a web-scale dataset, multimodal contrastive learning can learn high-quality representations that exhibit impressive robustness and transferability.
-Despite its empirical success, the theoretical understanding is still in its infancy, especially about its comparison with single-modal contrastive learning.
-In this work, we introduce a feature learning theory framework that provides a theoretical foundation for understanding the differences between multimodal and single-modal contrastive learning.
-Based on a data generation model consisting of signal and noise, our analysis is performed on the ReLU network with the InfoMax objective function.
-Through a trajectory-based optimization analysis and generalization characterization on downstream tasks, we identify the critical factor, which is the signal-to-noise ratio (SNR), that impacts the generalizability in downstream tasks of both multimodal and single-modal contrastive learning.
-Through the cooperation between the two modalities, multimodal learning can achieve better feature learning, leading to improvements in performance in downstream tasks compared to single-modal learning.
-Our analysis provides a unified framework that can characterize the optimization and generalization of both single-modal and multimodal contrastive learning.
-Empirical simulations further confirm our theoretical conclusions.
+Multi-modal contrastive learning with language supervision has presented a paradigm shift in modern machine learning.
+By pre-training on a web-scale dataset, multi-modal contrastive learning can learn high-quality representations that exhibit impressive robustness and transferability.
+Despite its empirical success, the theoretical understanding is still in its infancy, especially regarding its comparison with single-modal contrastive learning.
+In this work, we introduce a feature learning theory framework that provides a theoretical foundation for understanding the differences between multi-modal and single-modal contrastive learning.
+Based on a data generation model consisting of signal and noise, our analysis is performed on a ReLU network trained with the InfoMax objective function.
+Through a trajectory-based optimization analysis and generalization characterization on downstream tasks, we identify the critical factor, which is the signal-to-noise ratio (SNR), that impacts the generalizability in downstream tasks of both multi-modal and single-modal contrastive learning.
+Through the cooperation between the two modalities, multi-modal learning can achieve better feature learning, leading to improvements in performance in downstream tasks compared to single-modal learning.
+Our analysis provides a unified framework that can characterize the optimization and generalization of both single-modal and multi-modal contrastive learning.
+Empirical experiments on both synthetic and real-world datasets further consolidate our theoretical findings.

 Live content is unavailable.
 Log in and register to view live content